ESanchezLozano/ESanchezLozano.github.io/_pages/about.md

 News
 ======
 (July 2018) - One paper accepted at BMVC 2018.
-PyTorch code coming soon.
+PyTorch code coming soon

-(June 2018) - Our iCCR code has been ported and integrated into the iOS app Meo3d for virtual avatars (June 2018) - Matlab code for iCCR has been updated to the GitHub account (August 2017) - Our paper "A Functional Regression approach to Facial Landmark Tracking" has been accepted at IEEE TPAMI (May 2017) - Viva voice successfully defended (February 2017) - Our C++ version of iCCR has been integrated into the ARIA-VALUSPA platform (October 2016) - Our work on incremental face tracking using Continuous Regression (iCCR) has been presented at ECCV 2016 (July 2016) - Our paper "Incremental Cascaded Continuous Regression for Real-time Face Tracking" has been accepted to ECCV 2016.
+(June 2018) - Our iCCR code has been ported and integrated into the iOS app Meo3d for virtual avatars

+(June 2018) - Matlab code for iCCR has been updated to the GitHub account

+(August 2017) - Our paper "A Functional Regression approach to Facial Landmark Tracking" has been accepted at IEEE TPAMI

+(May 2017) - Viva voice successfully defended

+(February 2017) - Our C++ version of iCCR has been integrated into the ARIA-VALUSPA platform

+(October 2016) - Our work on incremental face tracking using Continuous Regression (iCCR) has been presented at ECCV 2016

+(July 2016) - Our paper "Incremental Cascaded Continuous Regression for Real-time Face Tracking" has been accepted to ECCV 2016.
 Check the Continuous Regression site.